 Homeopathy treats the disturbance at the level of the stress-coping system.
 Homeopathy very well addresses the relationship between the psyche and the physique of the patient.
 Homeopathic medicines help in imparting positive emotions and feelings so that the patient can handle stress effectively and does not let himself get affected negatively by the stressors.

-Homeopathy studies every individual patient of IBS in detail by considering the minute details of the person and not just by concentrating on the gastrointestinal affections.
-Homeopathy treats every patient as a whole entity by taking into considerations all the general symptoms as well as symptoms particular to specific organ systems, such as gastrointestinal symptoms.
+Homeopathy studies every individual patient with IBS in detail by considering the minute details of the person and not just by concentrating on the gastrointestinal affections.
+Homeopathy treats every patient as a whole entity by taking into consideration all the general symptoms as well as symptoms particular to specific organ systems, such as gastrointestinal symptoms.

 Duration Of Homeopathic treatment:

 IBS is a functional disorder that can be triggered by several factors, and it can present with slow or fast progress.
-Since many factors contribute towards its development, along with homeopathic medicines, diet, lifestyle and stress factors also play an important role in its treatment.
+Since many factors contribute to its development, along with homeopathic medicines, diet, lifestyle, and stress factors also play an important role in its treatment.

-The duration of homeopathic treatment in IBS also depends on the following factors:
+The duration of homeopathic treatment for IBS also depends on the following factors: